Samsung Biologics: Facilities & Expansion

-Since 2020, Samsung Biologics has expanded its United States operations, opening offices in New Jersey and San Francisco to more closely support U.S. biopharmaceutical companies across both coasts.
+Since 2020, Samsung Biologics has expanded its United States operations, opening offices in New Jersey and Boston to more closely support U.S. biopharmaceutical companies across both coasts.
+In 2025, Samsung Biologics also opened a regional office in Tokyo, Japan, to strengthen ties with Japanese pharmaceutical and biotechnology companies.
+In 2025, Samsung acquired the Human Genome Sciences drug production facilities based in Rockville, Maryland from GSK plc for $280 million to establish their first US production site.

-In 2025, Samsung Biologics introduced its manufacturing framework, ExellenS™, developed through the company's cumulative expertise in plant design, digitalization, and operational excellence.
-ExellenS™ standardizes equipment, processes, and functional specifications to enable fast tech transfers, rapid approvals, and predictable outcomes.
-By implementing the unified ExellenS™ model, Samsung Biologics delivers consistent results while minimizing risk.
+In 2025, Samsung Biologics launched ExellenS™, a manufacturing framework based on the company's experience in plant design, digitalization, and operations.
+The framework standardizes equipment, processes, and functional specifications to facilitate technology transfers, regulatory approvals, and production outcomes.
+Samsung Biologics uses the ExellenS™ model to maintain consistency across its manufacturing operations.